Can Magnetic Forces Do Work?: The Lagrangian Formulation and its Generalizations

 In this case, the conserved total energy \eqref{eq:2DOFDerivExampleTotalEnergyAsHamiltonian} of the overall $xy$ system is the sum of these two energies:

-Notice that in splitting up $E$ in this way, we have effectively taken the energy $E_{x}$ of the $x$ system to be solely its kinetic energy $T_{x}\equiv\left(1/2\right)m\dot{x}^{2}$.
-Additionally, the conservation law \eqref{eq:2DOFDerivExampleTotalEnergyConserved} for the total energy $E$ immediately implies that the time derivative of either $E_{x}$ or $E_{y}$ yields the \emph{opposite} of the rate at which the other system's energy is changing:
+Notice that in splitting up $E$ as in \eqref{eq:2DOFDerivExampleEnergyAsSumOfIndividuals}, we have effectively taken the energy $E_{x}$ of the $x$ subsystem to be solely its kinetic energy $T_{x}\defeq\parens{1/2}m\dot{x}^{2}$.
+Additionally, the conservation law \eqref{eq:2DOFDerivExampleTotalEnergyConserved} for the total energy $E$ immediately implies that the time derivative of either $E_{x}$ or $E_{y}$ yields the \emph{opposite} of the rate at which the other subsystem's energy is changing:

 Observe that the left-hand side is given explicitly by